armory/docs/content/en/continuous-deployment/release-notes/rn-armory-spinnaker/_index.md

 ## LTS releases

-Starting with version 2.27.1, Armory CD follows a Long Term Support (LTS) release model where there are two LTS releases per year.
-Major features and changes are packaged into an LTS release.
+Starting with version 2.27.1, Armory CD follows a Long Term Support (LTS) release model with two LTS releases per year.
+Significant features and changes are packaged into an LTS release.

 Each LTS is supported for at least 1 year from its release date.
-During the supported lifetime of an LTS release, Armory ships patch releases for the LTS that include improvements like CVE remediation, bug fixes, and performance improvements.
+During the supported lifetime of an LTS release, Armory ships patch releases for the LTS that include improvements such as CVE remediation, bug fixes, and performance improvements.